ninsuo/symfony-quickstart/README.md

 - noCaptcha is implemented to protect your registration form, and can be used as a service for your other needs.

+- CKeditor and HTMLPurifier are preinstalled to manage rich-text editors (WYSIWYG), just use CKEditorType in your form and |purify filter in your view.

 ## Installation

 ```sh